daos-stack/daos/docs/admin/pool_operations.md

 ### Reintegration

-After a engine failure and exclusion, an operator can fix the underlying issue and reintegrate the affected engines or targets to restore the pool to its original state.
+After an engine failure and exclusion, an operator can fix the underlying issue and reintegrate the affected engines or targets to restore the pool to its original state.
 The operator can either reintegrate specific targets for an engine rank by